Safeguarding at Oxford Presbyterian Church

 Oxford Pres recognises the lasting legacy of abusive behaviours on their victims and commits both to address this issue in its public teaching and to sensitively pastor members of the fellowship traumatised by abusive behaviours in the past, recommending Christian counsellors and other professional services as needed.

 Any allegation or concern regarding the abuse of a child or vulnerable adult must be treated seriously and reported as soon as possible.
 A concern can arise when you observe or suspect abusive behaviour, when an allegation is made or disclosed, or where there are indicators (signs and symptoms) of suspected abuse on the victim.

-There are two ways for you to report a safeguarding concern:
+There are several ways for you to report a safeguarding concern:

-All concerns raised will be investigated thoroughly and action taken in line with Oxford EPC’s safeguarding policies and procedures.
+All concerns raised will be investigated thoroughly and action taken in line with OPC’s safeguarding policies and procedures.
 Confidentiality will be maintained to the fullest practical extent.
 The main exceptions are when the law requires disclosure, or when someone is at risk.

-If you would like to report a concern or seek advice outside of Oxford EPC or our Presbytery, please contact:
+If you would like to report a concern or seek advice outside of OPC or our Presbytery, please contact:

 Thirtyone:Eight – an independent Christian safeguarding charity